securing/midsummer/06_Popiel/README.md

 Voilà!
 We successfully exchanged the leaked authorization code for a pair of tokens.
 We are only interested in the `access_token` though, as we have exactly 1 hour to grab what we need before it expires - that's a lot of time.

-To access Popiel's files, we can once again use ModHeader to send a proper `Authorization` header with every request within the web browser:
+To access Popiel's files, we can once again use ModHeader to include a proper `Authorization` header with each request sent by the web browser:

 ```HTTP
 Authorization: Bearer q4HyexEnRcUn51shio4kHrS1KCb8NFFNk2efW6BNGYMeIdFXLv9TlkQFBG10eQ2Q4wJ7qDyS